How to contribute to Firefox¶

 If you wrote many changes, you can squash or edit commits with the command:

-The submission is the same as a the initial patch.
+The submission step is the same as for the initial patch.

 Retrieve new changes from the repository¶